Kunlez01/Restaurant-Inventory-Analysis/README.md

 - Daily Consumption

 These targets can be used to monitor whether inventory performance improves over time.

+## Conclusion

+The Restaurant Inventory Intelligence dashboard provides a comprehensive view of inventory value, **consumption, waste, stock coverage, supplier lead time, and replenishment risk.**

+The analysis shows that inventory performance is influenced by both **consumption patterns and supplier replenishment timelines**.
+While most items maintain healthy stock levels, some items have stock coverage that is close to or below supplier lead times, creating potential stock-out risks.

+The waste analysis also highlights that a relatively small number of items contribute a significant share of the estimated waste value.
+This suggests that targeted monitoring of high-waste items could have a greater impact than applying the same controls across all inventory.

+Overall, the dashboard transforms inventory data into actionable insights through three stages:

+**Inventory Overview → Waste & Consumption Analysis → Supplier & Replenishment Priorities**

+This provides management with a clearer basis for identifying risks and making informed inventory decisions.

 - **Review inventory performance regularly**